 5. Pack The Right Way

 Number 1 rule: Don’t let your kit get wet!
 A water-resistant bag/rucksack is an essential piece of equipment.
 If your bag isn’t waterproof, line it with a large bin bag (and take spares to stow dirty kit in).
-Then pack your stuff into compression packing cubes or dry sacks for extra protection and to keep everything organised and easy to find.
+Then pack your stuff into compression packing cubes or dry bags for extra protection and to keep everything organised and easy to find.

 6. Keep Your Warm Clothes Warm!!